Art & Architecture Programme

 Ralph Rugoff (curator, Venice Biennale 2019)

-A telescoping shell that can expand and contract to create standing, seating or open space for an infinite variety of uses, The Shed is responsive, future-proofed setting for live performance and time-based artworks.
-Eleven years in the making, the building is the result of a challenging design process: construction began without a cultural institution confirmed to take the space, with the architects acting as both designers and clients.
-Liz Diller, who lead on the project for Diller Scofidio + Renfro discusses the challenges and possibilities of this unique structure.
+A telescoping shell that can expand and contract to create standing, seating or open space for an infinite variety of uses, The Shed is a responsive, future-proofed setting for live performance and time-based artworks.
+Elizabeth Diller discusses the challenges and possibilities of this unique structure with Catherine Wood (curator, international art, performance, Tate Modern).

-From his smallest project – an all-glass public toilet set within an enclosed garden in Ichihara City, Japan – to his open, scaffold-like design for the 2013 Serpentine Pavilion, and the recently opened abre blanc, a mixed-use tower that seems to grow from the ground in Montpellier, France, Sou Fujimoto’s designs seek to incorporate nature into the built environment.
-In this lecture, he discusses what architects can learn from natural forms.
+From his smallest project – an all-glass public toilet set within an enclosed garden in Ichihara City, Japan – to his open, scaffold-like design for the 2013 Serpentine Pavilion, to the recently opened L’Arbre Blanc (white tree), a residential tower that seems to grow from the ground in Montpellier, France, Sou Fujimoto’s designs seek incorporate nature.
+In this lecture, he discusses his genre-defying constructions and what architects can learn from organic forms.ions and what architects can learn from organic forms.

 *Timings and content are subject to change